asmacdo/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

 All of the following changes should be present (and no others).

-1. Modified: `Makefile`: IMAGE_VERSION modified to the upcoming release tag.
+1. `Makefile`: IMAGE_VERSION should be modified to the upcoming release tag.
 (This variable ensures sampleprojects have been tagged correctpy priror to the release commit.)
-1. changelog/:

-  1. Deleted: all fragments
+1. changelog/: all fragments should be deleted and consolidated into the new file `changelog/generated/v1.3.1.md`
-  1. Added: changelog/generated/v1.3.1.md

-1. docs:

-  1. Added: `website/content/en/docs/upgrading-sdk-version/v1.3.1.md` (only if there are migration steps)
-  1. Modified: installation docs link update.
-Is this still broken?TODO(asmacdo)
+1. docs: If there are migration steps, a new migration doc will be created.
+The installation docs should also contain a link update.

-1. testdata/: version bumps in the generated samples and tests
+1. testdata/: Generated samples and tests should have version bumps

 Commit these changes and push these changes **to your fork**: